How to Speak Like a Kuwaiti

 - Haddha joti arkhees. – These shoes are cheap.

 - Abi shay arkhees. – I want something cheap.

 - Andikom shay bellash? – Have you got anything free?

 - La, mako shay.– No, nothing.

-- Kil shay msa'ar. – All prices are tagged.
+- Kil shay msa'ar. – Everything is tagged or priced.

 - Madam yabi estery hadiya hag al lehal. – Madam wants to buy gift for the children

 - Kullo malabis khallee. – All clothes are expensive.

 - Ana sharret blousa hag ekti bes. – I bought a blouse for my sister only.

 - Ehya yabi blousa. – She wants a blouse.